 The first-party chat app is just a client of the same Query contract external SDK users get.
 If you want the server-managed answer package, use Query.
 If you want direct primitives for your own loop, use Execute.

-The simplest path — let Context’s server handle everything:
+The simplest path is to let Context’s server handle everything:

 const answer = await client.query.run({ query: "What are the top whale movements on Base?", responseShape: "answer_with_evidence",});console.log(answer.response);console.log(answer.summary);console.log(answer.evidence?.facts);